yshavit/llm-notes/book/01-Introduction/03-vectors-matrices-tensors.md

 +++

-:::{note} Pay attention to the shapes of these operations I find that in most cases, I don't need to think about the details of these math operations (though we will need to when we look at the LLM's [mathematical optimizations]).
+:::{note} Pay attention to the shapes of these operations I find that in most cases, I don't need to think about the details of these math operations (though we will need to when we look at the LLM's [algebraic reformulations]).
 What's more useful is the _shape_ of the operations.
 For example, if I have a vector of size $a$ and I need to turn it into a vector of size $b$, I know I'll need an $a \times b$ matrix:

 $$
 \begin{array}{cccl}